braddschick/simpdf/SECURITY.md

 ## Reporting a Vulnerability

-If a vulnerabilty is found please email Bradd Schick.
+If a vulnerability is found please email Bradd Schick.

 The email should contain at a minimum the following information:
 - Vulnerability